JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-Several modules can't share sources and resources.
+Sources and resources can't be shared by multiple modules.
 This ensures that the IDE always knows how to analyze and
 refactor the code, as it always exists in the scope of a single module, has a well-defined list of dependencies, etc.

 See also info on [resource management](#resources).